dennishilk/SPDIF-Fix-Tool/README.md

-- if spdif-fix didnt work for you, you can add the file "soundfixforautostart" to an folder make it executeable " chmod +x and at it to autostart.
-  What it does: It generates and plays a sine wave tone (default ~440 Hz) in stereo, but with the gain reduced so much that it’s effectively silent.
+- if spdif-fix didnt work for you, you can add the file "soundfixforautostart" to an folder make it executeable " chmod +x and at it to autostart. you need to install sox for your system for example " sudo apt install sox " or " sudo pacman -S sox " What it does: It generates and plays a sine wave tone (default ~440 Hz) in stereo, but with the gain reduced so much that it’s effectively silent.